ibm-cloud-docs/cephaas/preinstallation_checklist.md

 {: #site-plan-env-req}

 Before you place the order, you must prepare your data center site to meet the following site and environmental requirements:
-*  The data center can accommodate all the 42U racks in a rack.
-For example, a small rack contains one 42U rack and a medium rack might contain two or four 42U racks.
+*  The data center can accommodate all the 42U racks.
 *  The floor of the data center is able to withstand the weight of the racks and other equipment.
 For more information about rack dimensions and weight, see [Site access requirements](/docs/cephaas?topic=cephaas-site-access-requirements).
 *  Ensure heating, ventilation, and air conditioning (HVAC) setup for front-to-back airflow and humidity control is ready.
 For more information, see [Environmental requirements](/docs/cephaas?topic=cephaas-environmental-requirements).
 *  The data center site meets the power source requirements for rack connector and load requirements.
 For more information, see [Power requirements](/docs/cephaas?topic=cephaas-power-requirements).